montoyamoraga/shbobo-studies/README.md

 The shbobo-studies repository is a project by [Aarón Montoya-Moraga](https://montoyamoraga.io/), started in 2020.

+In late December 2020, Shbobo was published as open source at https://github.com/pblasser/shbobo.

 ## Structure of this repository

 * [notes/](notes/): notes taken about the Shbobo ecosystem, including: